becabytess/Feature-Escrow-Networks/README.md

 8. **Early accuracy is first-class evidence** of gradient usefulness and architectural stability.
 A late catch-up does not make two models equal.
 9. On **sequential CIFAR-100**, ranking **transfers** under high sequential stress: **regime map P8→P4→P2** shows compressed gaps at short/fat tokens and **roll ≫ bag** at long/thin (P2 bag ~chance).
 10. **Deplete is optional pipe hygiene**, not a universal accuracy law: can hurt peak on dual-role @12 ep and on sMNIST bag; not required for roll’s sMNIST early signal; usually leaner pipe (§12).
-11. **FEN Sandwich (Double-Pass) is the superior readout topology.** In a strict head-to-head comparison on $T=1024$ CIFAR-100, the Hierarchical Sandwich (`23.66%`) significantly outperforms the single-pass Hierarchical FEN-Roll (`21.88%`).
-This confirms that running a dedicated second pass initialized by the compiled escrow (context-priming) is structurally superior to simply concatenating active and escrow states at the end of a single run.
+11. **FEN Sandwich (Double-Pass) vs FEN Roll (Single-Pass) in Hierarchical Readout.** While the double-pass Sandwich model reaches a slightly higher peak (23.94% vs 23.38% on $T=1024$ CIFAR-100), the difference is minor (0.56%).
+FEN Roll has a better early learning jump (Epoch 1: 10.38% vs 8.71%), higher hidden state capacity (89 vs 74) under the parameter budget, and faster convergence (peak at Epoch 17 vs 21).
+This makes the single-pass FEN Roll a highly practical default for hierarchical sequence scaling.
 12. **Hierarchy makes long sequences trainable.** Dividing long sequence scans ($T=1024$) into local/global chunks ($K=32$) yields a massive 15x–20x training speedup due to parallel GPU occupancy.
 This transforms long-scan sequential models from untrainable or glacially slow loops into highly stable, fast-converging layouts.

 ### Architectural Insight: FEN as Write-Time Compressed Attention